raspberrypilearning/mapping-the-weather/worksheet.md

 |Pressure sensor|Atmospheric pressure in Pascals
 |Air quality sensor|Air quality as a relative percentage|

-The weather stations continually monitor the weather and send their data to an Oracle database, where it is stored and from which it can be accessed.
+The weather stations continually monitor the environment and send their data to an Oracle database, where it is stored and from which it can be accessed.

-In this resource you're first going to fetch a list of the online weather stations, and then plot them onto a map of the world.
+In this resource you're first going to fetch a list of online weather stations, and then plot them onto a map of the world.

 You can then look at gathering data from all the available weather stations and plotting that weather data to the map.